What does it mean to be a surfer today?

 Yes, we do surf in crowded lineups where waves are scarce resources.
 Yes, we do have little time in our lives to do what we love most.

-But we can't deny the fact that there we are condemned to living with everybody else.
+But we can't deny that we are condemned to living with everybody else.
 That's why it is vital that when we become fully grown adults, we also start to think about our peers.

 How can we do it?
 For example, by giving away items you don't need anymore, sharing waves in the lineup, and respecting others' right to make occasional mistakes.